 View spans

-Click on a span to view details provided by span metadata from your instrumentation (attributes and events), any Workflow Links you’ve created, and other details, such as Span and Trace IDs, latency contribution, and language of the reporting service.
+Click on a span to view details provided by span metadata like attributes and events and any Workflow Links you’ve created.

 See the critical path